PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Key Design of PP-MARL

+Even with data encoding, PP-MARL still faces privacy issues in two aspects.
+Firstly, the q values may leakage the local observations and the actions.
+Secondly, the loss is statistical results of a batch of data (i.e., the samples selected by the global critic) that faces differential attack.{} To avoid inferring private data through the q values and the loss, we introduce HE and DP to improve privacy protection further, as depicted in Fig.~\ref{fig:Fed} (the right part).

 Deploying HE to neural networks meets challenges because HE schemes support only homomorphic arithmetic operations such as homomorphic addition and multiplication.
-However, most of the popular and standard activation functions in neural networks are non-arithmetic, such as rectified linear units (ReLU) and sigmoid \cite{alaya2020homomorphic}.
-To address this issue, we introduce interactive HE, which executes non-arithmetic operations (i.e., activation functions) locally by agents or a trusted device with the secret key (see green dash lines in Fig.~\ref{fig:Fed}).
-Interactive HE operations include: encrypting q values, decrypting the outputs of middle layers for activation, encrypting the data after activation, and decrypting predicted rewards to calculate losses.
-Clearly, this process brings additional overheads (e.g., bandwidth and energy) in data encryption, decryption and transmission.
-To mitigate this, one approach is to replace the non-arithmetic activation function by the low order polynomials or linear activation function \cite{gilad2016cryptonets}.
-With such a mitigation approach, the overheads in PP-MARL will be much lower without the need to decrypt, encrypt, and transfer the outputs from hidden layers (i.e., processes with green dash lines).
-However, there is a trade-off between cooperative learning performance and overheads.
-Besides HE, DP is another potential technique for privacy protection.
-By adding noise to the q values, it can improve privacy protection for PP-MARL as well.
-However, DP methods often have to tradeoff the degree of privacy protection for user data against the model's accuracy \cite{hassan2019differential}, as also confirmed by our evaluation results (see Table \ref{table:Diversity}).
-The detailed comparison will be discussed in \S \ref{sec:sim}
+However, most of the popular and standard activation functions in neural networks are non-arithmetic, such as ReLU and sigmoid \cite{alaya2020homomorphic}.
+To address this issue, we introduce interactive HE, which executes non-arithmetic operations (i.e., activation functions) locally by agents or a trusted device with the secret key.
+The interactive HE operations for ensuring privacy during information exchange include: \ding{172} encrypting q values, \ding{173} decrypting the outputs of middle layers for activation, \ding{174} encrypting the data after activation and sending back to the global critic, \ding{175} decrypting predicted rewards to calculate losses, which will be used for updating the critics, and \ding{176} adding Gaussian noise (i.e., DP) over the loss to offer differential privacy protection for the rewards.{} \Reptwo{To avoid privacy leaks when sharing the outputs of middle layers with agents for activation, we randomly partition the outputs among multiple agents and insert randomly generated values to increase the complexity of inferring private data.
+Once the global critic receives the returned values after activation, it can remove the added randomness to reconstruct the data.}{4}{} Clearly, this series of processes introduces additional overheads (e.g., bandwidth and energy costs) in data encryption, decryption and transmission.
+One approach to solving the above challenge is to replace the non-arithmetic activation function with the low order polynomials or linear activation function \cite{gilad2016cryptonets}.
+With such a mitigation approach, the encrypted data can be processed by the global critic alone, and only the process \ding{172}, \ding{175}, and \ding{176} are needed.
+Therefore, the overheads in PP-MARL will be much lower without the need to decrypt, encrypt, and transfer the outputs from hidden layers (i.e., the processes with green dash lines).
+However, this approach brings a decline in cooperative learning.